Dark ride: Trackless dark ride

+The Walt Disney Company is the first to develop a trackless ride system for its dark ride attractions.
 Trackless dark rides utilize automated guided vehicles that do not require guide rails, and thus are able to cross existing paths, reverse, and rotate.
-Some trackless dark rides, such as the Big Red Car Ride at Dreamworld, rely on a buried wire for navigation.
-Others, such as Star Wars: Rise of the Resistance at Disney's Hollywood Studios and Disneyland Park, Mystic Manor at Hong Kong Disneyland or Ratatouille: L’Aventure Totalement Toquée de Rémy at Disneyland Paris and Epcot, use Wi-Fi and RFID-based local positioning systems.
+Some trackless dark rides, such as the Big Red Car Ride at Dreamworld, relied on a buried wire for navigation.
+Others, such as Star Wars: Rise of the Resistance at Disney's Hollywood Studios and Disneyland Park, Mystic Manor at Hong Kong Disneyland or Ratatouille: L'Aventure Totalement Toquée de Rémy at Disneyland Paris and Epcot, use Wi-Fi and RFID-based local positioning systems.
+The system provides more versatility for the vehicles to move in randomized patterns.
+The magnets in the attractions' floor keep the vehicles "on track" with a guiding master computer system telling the vehicles where to go.
+The earliest form of this technology existed in warehouses, where electric box lifts robotically moved across the floor to transport boxes.
+In addition, the technology has been used in autonomous vacuum robots that rely on motion sensors to freely roam the floor since 1996.
+The trackless dark ride system as it is known today, debuted in 2000 at Tokyo Disneyland's "Pooh's Hunny Hunt" attraction– a dark ride based on Disney's 1977 hit animated feature film The Many Adventures of Winnie the Pooh.
+However, while Pooh's Hunny Hunt pioneered the trackless ride system, it was Hollywood Studio's Tower of Terror and Epcot's Universe of Energy attractions that first utilized the technology.